 City Maps > About Us

 People have been living in cities for thousands of years, first migrating and settling near ocean coasts or river valleys as a way to sustain life.
-Permanent settlements began to be established at the dawn of human history as people discovered the advantages of living and working together.
-Many of these simple settlements of millenia past have continuously evolved into diverse metropolitan centers, but for most of history the majority of the world's population still inhabited rural country regions.
+Permanent settlements began to be established at the dawn of human history when people discovered the advantages of living and working together.
+Many of these simple settlements of millenia past have evolved continuously into diverse metropolitan centers, but for most of history the majority of the world's population still inhabited rural country regions.

 The rise of the industrial revolution in the late 1800s resulted in a great urban migration as many people moved closer to cities looking for employment.
 Subsequently, many cities began to establish themselves as hubs of technology, culture, and entertainment, contributing to a further expanding urban population and paving the way for a shift in population density.
 After 2007, the majority of the world's inhabitants no longer resided in rural areas.